just-keep-spinning/hard-drive-project/README.md

 ## Hard Drive Project
-#### Sagacious Analytics
+#### Just Keep Spinning

 ### Goal:
-The goal of this project is to determine the reliability of hard drive models, and to create a model that predicts whether or not a hard drive will fail.
-Our target audience includes users of specific hard drive models in our dataset, as well as consumers in the market for a new hard drive.
-Our project deliverables include a jupyter notebook detailing our process, a handout ranking the hard drive models by reliability, and a slide show presentation summarizing our findings.
+The goal of this project is to determine the reliability of hard drive models and create a model that predicts whether or not a hard drive will fail early.
+Our target audience includes users of the specific hard drive models in our dataset as well as consumers in the market for a new hard drive.
+Our project deliverables include a jupyter notebook detailing our process, a handout ranking hard drive models by highest and lowest reliability, and a slide show presentation summarizing our findings.

 ### Background:
 #### The data: